shadowl5-oss/Eliza-Installer/README.md

 # Eliza Installer

-A CLI tool to easily install and set up the [Eliza](https://github.com/elizaOS/eliza) chatbot on Linux systems.
+A CLI tool to easily install and set up the [Eliza](https://github.com/elizaOS/eliza) chatbot in a persistent tmux session on Linux systems.

-## What it Does

-The installer will:
-1. Check and install required system dependencies
-2. Set up Node.js and pnpm if not present
-3. Clone the Eliza repository
-4. Set up the environment
-5. Build and start the Eliza chatbot in a stylized tmux session

 ## Prerequisites

+Before installation, ensure you have:

-- **Linux/WSL**: Works on any Debian-based Linux distribution or WSL2
+- **Linux/WSL**: A Debian-based Linux distribution or WSL2
-- **Node.js**: Version 23.0.0 or higher
+- **Git**: For cloning the repository
+- **Sudo privileges**: Required for installing system dependencies

+The installer will automatically set up:
+- Tmux (for persistent session)
+- Node.js (v23.3.0)
-- **pnpm**: Version 9.0.0 or higher
+- pnpm (v9.0.0 or higher)
+- Python3, Make, FFmpeg, and other required dependencies

-If using WSL2 on Windows, make sure you have it installed and set up:
+If using WSL2 on Windows:
 1. Open PowerShell as Administrator and run:
    ```powershell
    wsl --install
    ```
 2. Restart your computer if prompted
+3. Open WSL and proceed with installation

 ## Installation